Chapter 29

 parameter of LazyVGrid

-.
-We have set its value to 20
+, which we have set to 20

 The spacing between grid items is controlled by the instances of GridItem